-[The top of a head restraint located in a front outboard designated seating position shall, except as provided in paragraph 5.1.1.4. of this regulation, have a height of:
+The top height of a head restraint located in a front outboard designated seating position shall, except as provided in paragraph 5.1.1.4. of this regulation, have a height of:

-- (a) not less than 800 mm in at least one position of head restraint] adjustment, and - (b) not less than 750 mm in any position of head restraint adjustment.] - 5.1.1.3.
+- (a) not less than [800] mm in at least one position of head restraint adjustment, and - (b) not less than [750] [720] mm in any position of head restraint adjustment.

+5.1.1.3.
 Front centre designated seating positions equipped with head restraints

-The top of a head restraint located in the front centre designated seating position shall have a height of not less than 750 mm in any position of adjustment, except as provided in paragraph 5.1.1.4. of this regulation.
+The top height of a head restraint located in the front centre designated seating position shall have a height of be not less than [750] [720] mm in any position of adjustment, except as provided in paragraph 5.1.1.4. of this regulation.

 5.1.1.4.
-Exception
+[Exception

-[The top of a head restraint located in a front outboard designated seating position shall have a height of not less than 700 mm when the head restraint is adjusted to its lowest position intended for occupant use; if the interior surface of the vehicle roofline, including the headliner, physically prevents a head restraint, located in the front designated seating position, from attaining the height required by paragraphs 5.1.1.2. and 5.1.1.3. of this regulation.
+The top of a head restraint located in a front outboard designated seating position shall have a height of not less than 700 mm when the head restraint is adjusted to its lowest position intended for occupant use; if the interior surface of the vehicle roofline, including the headliner, If the interior surface of the vehicle roofline, including the headliner, physically prevents a head restraint, located in the front designated seating position, from attaining the height required by paragraphs 5.1.1.2. and or 5.1.1.3. of this regulation as applicable, the gap between the head restraint and the interior surface of the roofline, including the headliner, when measured in accordance with Annex 1 paragraph 2.3.3.1, shall not be greater than 50 mm [when the head restraint is adjusted to its highest position intended for occupant use].
+However, in no instance shall the height of a head restraint located in a front outboard designated seating position be less than [700 mm] when the head restraint is adjusted to its lowest position intended for occupant use.
 In those instances, the vertical distance between the top of the head restraint and the interior surface of the roofline, including the headliner, shall not exceed 50 mm for convertibles and 25 mm for all other vehicles, when the head restraint is adjusted to its highest position intended for occupant use.]

 5.1.1.5.
-Rear outboard designated seating positions equipped with head restraints
+[Rear outboard designated seating positions equipped with head restraints

-The top of a head restraint located in a rear outboard designated seating position shall have a height of not less than 750 mm in any position of adjustment, except as provided in paragraph 5.1.1.6. of this regulation,
+The top height of a head restraint located in a rear outboard designated seating position shall have a height of not less than [750] [720] mm in any position of adjustment, except as provided in paragraph 5.1.1.6. of this regulation.]

 5.1.1.6.
-Exception
+[Exception

-The requirements of paragraph 5.1.1.5. of this regulation do not apply if the interior surface of the vehicle roofline, including the headliner, or backlight physically prevent a head restraint, located in the rear outboard designated seating position, from attaining the required height.
-In those instances, the maximum vertical distance between the top of the head restraint and interior surface of the roofline, including the headliner, or the backlight shall not exceed 50 mm for convertibles and 25 mm for all other vehicles, when the head restraint is adjusted to its highest position intended for occupant use.
+The requirements of paragraph 5.1.1.5. of this regulation do not apply If the interior surface of the vehicle roofline, including the headliner, or backlight physically prevent a head restraint, located in the rear outboard designated seating position, from attaining the required height.
+In those instances, the maximum vertical distance between the top of height required by paragraph 5.1.1.5 of this regulation, the gap between the head restraint and interior surface of the roofline, including the headliner, or the backlight when measured in accordance with Annex 1 paragraph 2.3.3.1, shall not [exceed] [be greater than] 50 mm for convertibles and 25 mm for all other vehicles, when the head restraint is adjusted to its highest position intended for occupant use.